What the Core Technology Fee actually costs an EU studio

 What is the Apple Core Technology Fee?

 The Core Technology Fee (CTF) is a charge Apple introduced under the EU’s Digital Markets Act for apps distributed outside the standard App Store rails.
-It is €0.50 per first annual install — that is, per unique Apple Account installing an app for the first time in a 12-month window.
-Reinstalls within that window and app updates don’t trigger it again.
-For a developer distributing their own app under the alternative business terms, the first one million first-annual installs in the EU are free; for an alternative marketplace operator, there is no free tier and the fee applies from the first install.
+Apple describes it as applying to very high volume iOS and iPadOS apps: €0.50 for each first annual install per year over a one million threshold.
+A first annual install is a unique Apple Account installing an app for the first time in a 12-month window; reinstalls within that window and app updates don’t trigger it again.
+For a developer distributing their own app under the alternative business terms, the first one million first annual installs in the EU are free.
+For an alternative marketplace operator, there is no free tier and the fee applies from the first install.

 When does alternative app store distribution beat the App Store on cost?

-It depends on annual revenue per player.
-Alt-store and OEM channels typically run a more favourable revenue share than the standard 30% — often in the 12-20% range — but the €0.50 CTF is a fixed per-player cost on top.
-With a 15-point share advantage, you need roughly €3.30 of annual net revenue per player for the share saving to cover the fee.
-Above that, alt-store distribution is cheaper; below it, the fixed fee costs more than the better share returns.
+Below the one-million-install threshold the question doesn’t arise, because the CTF is zero and the better revenue share is pure gain.
+Above it, the answer depends on annual revenue per player.
+Alt-store and OEM channels typically run a more favourable revenue share than the standard 30%, often in the 10-20% range, but the €0.50 CTF is a fixed cost on top of every above-threshold install.
+With a 15-point share advantage, such a player needs roughly €3.30 of annual net revenue for the share saving to cover the fee.

 Why does the Core Technology Fee hurt hyper-casual and ad-monetised games?